 Internal Family Systems Therapy

-Are you ready to create emotional, mental, and spiritual change?
-Internal Family Systems (IFS) therapy provides a groundbreaking model for transformation, taking an effective and compassionate approach to the parts of you that are stuck in reactive patterns and holding...
+Are you ready to help your patients and clients create emotional, mental, and spiritual change?
+Internal Family Systems therapy (IFS) provides a groundbreaking model for mental health professionals to learn about transformation.
+Take an effective and compassionate approach to the...

 Researchers talk about five or six discrete states that infants pass through, and I believe these are the parts that are online when we’re born.
 For example, there was a time when I put my compliant two-year-old to bed and overnight the part that says no to everything showed up.
 Outside of these parts, the others are dormant until the time is right.

 1440: What happens to these parts as we grow up?

 Richard Schwartz: When an extreme emotion enters your system from some kind of trauma or attachment injury, the emotion or belief attaches like a virus to some of your parts and organizes the way those parts operate thereafter.